binpash/pash/annotations/README.md

 > _N.b.: We welcome contributions to the study and annotatations for common commands._

-#### Four Main Parallelizability Classes
+#### Main Parallelizability Classes

-There are essentially four major classes:
+PaSh introduces four major parallelizability classes:

 * _Stateless Commands:_
 The first class, `stateless`, contains commands that operate on individual line elements of their input, without maintaining state across invocations.